FatimaSuleimanI/Satellite-Bandwidth-Allocation-on-Blockchain/README.md

 3. Users can place bids on available bandwidth
 4. Satellite owners can accept bids
 5. Active leases are managed automatically
+6. Satellite owners can transfer ownership of their assets

 ## 🔧 Technical Requirements